 COMPLETE 4

 Any experience is an opportunity to reflect on DJS leadership learning including our families, communities, work, and classroom.
-After participating in a DJS leadership learning experience reflect on your DJS learning through the lens of one of the DJS Leadership Learning Attributes utilizing the 5 R’s of Reflection.
+After participating in a DJS leadership learning experience, reflect on your DJS learning through the lens of one of the DJS Leadership Learning Attributes utilizing the 5 R’s of Reflection.
 Complete 4 reflections, each focusing on a different DJS Leadership Learning Attribute.

 Appreciating Difference

-Experiencing people and environments different than our own requires us us to further understand ourselves while learning how to live and lead in our diverse communities
+Experiencing people and environments different than our own requires us to further understand ourselves while learning how to live and lead in our diverse communities

-Embracing complexity:
+Embracing Complexity:

 The challenges of our lifetime are complicated (and so are the people surrounding them) and require us to look deeper into issues so we can recognize challenges and solutions beyond the binary.